feknall/Hyperledger-FL/README.md

 ```
 docker compose version
 ```
+Since everything is based on docker, there shouldn't be a problem with running the project.
+However, the main OS for developing the project is `Ubuntu 22.04.1 LTS`, and scripts are written in Bash.
+Therefore, you might need to do some steps manually if your OS does not support Bash.

+## Fabric
 First we need to clone `dist-fed-chaincode` repository.
 This repository contains the required chaincodes and a test network for deploying chaincodes.
 ```
 git clone https://github.com/feknall/dist-fed-chaincode